 History

-The property, located just off the Silverado Trail between St. Helena and Calistoga, hosted a small Zinfandel vineyard.
-With the onset of Prohibition in 1920, prunes quickly became the cash crop in Napa Valley, and the Petersons planted a plum orchard to help provide for their large family.
-Caring for the orchard, as well as a large vegetable garden and numerous farm animals, was a full-time job for the whole family, including the six boys and three girls.
+Located just off the Silverado Trail between St. Helena and Calistoga, the property included a modest Zinfandel vineyard.
+With the onset of Prohibition in 1920, Napa Valley agriculture shifted, and prunes and walnuts became the region’s primary crops.
+The Petersons adapted, planting a plum orchard to support their growing family.
+Tending the orchard, along with a large vegetable garden and livestock, required the efforts of the entire household: nine children—six boys and three girls.

 Eliza Jane Peterson